ojosproject/website/docs/url/meeting-reports.md

 ### Ojos Project

-We did some preparation for the symposium such as itnerview preparation and professional development.
+We did some preparation for the symposium such as interview preparation and professional development.

 ## May 15, 2024